CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 3. The Board of Directors is an analogue of the House of Representatives.
    Consists of 301 elected members.
 Members are elected by independent members and the 301 accounts that received the largest number of votes become members of the board of directors.
-One account is equal to one vote and how with the Board of Shareholders we are for each law sum separately YES and NO and subtract from YES - NO and the remainder must be 10 or more.
+One account is equal to one vote and how with the Board of Shareholders we are for each law sum separately YES and NO and subtract from YES - NO (participates only in making amendments)

 4. And the last fourth group, these are fractions, fractions consist of 100 accounts and are elected similarly to the Board of Directors, but their votes are equal to shares.
 For example, if a Faction received 23% of the votes from 100 participants, then its vote is 23%.